wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/helm-chart-for-wallarm.md

 !!! info "Priorities of global and per-pod's settings"
     Per-pod's annotations [take precedence](customization.md#configuration-area) over Helm chart values.

-The Wallarm-specific part of the [default `values.yaml`](https://github.com/wallarm/sidecar/blob/main/helm/values.yaml) looks like the following:
+The Wallarm-specific part of the [default `values.yaml`](https://github.com/wallarm/sidecar/blob/main/helm/values.yaml) that you might need to change looks like the following:

 ```yaml
 config: